Have you ever wondered how the coins in your change are made?

 However, the intrepid voyager did not stop there.
 He embarked upon two more expeditions in 1772 and 1776 to find an inhabited southern continent in the Antarctic Circle and a passage linking the Atlantic and Pacific Oceans.

-You can now own the first £2 coin to commemorate Captain Cook’s Voyage of Discovery.
+You can now own the second £2 coin to commemorate Captain Cook’s Voyage of Discovery.